enerrio/grokking-mlp/README.md

 This repo explores the grokking phenomenon that appears in neural networks trained on small datasets over many optimization steps.
 The code here replicates some of the results in OpenAI's Grokking paper: [Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets](https://arxiv.org/abs/2201.02177) and runs some experiments on variations of the idea.
 More related grokking papers are [The Slingshot Mechanism](https://arxiv.org/abs/2206.04817) and [Progress measures for grokking via mechanistic interpretability](https://arxiv.org/abs/2301.05217).

+The grokking phenomenon is somethingt that occurs when training a neural network for a long period of time.
+Usually when training an overparameterized network on a small dataset the model will overfit the training data and fail to generalize to the validation data (i.e. very low training loss and very high validation loss).
+But, in some cases, when you continue training for a long period of time then the model will generalize and achieve perfect performance on the train and validation datasets. **The reason why this happens and if it can be exploited is an open question**.

 The jupyter notebook `grokking-modadd.ipynb` is a playground notebook for building up experiments and was used for quick prototyping.
 The notebook demonstrates the grokking phenomenon on a simple MLP trained on a synthetically generated modular addition dataset.
 The rest of the `.py` files contain more structured code for running experiments.

 ## File Descriptions